WordPress/gutenberg/docs/attributes.md

 Use `attribute` to extract the value of an attribute from markup.

 _Example_: Extract the `src` attribute from an image found in the block's markup.
-`default` parameter can be used to set a default value.
-Images alt attribute default value should be set to `default: ''` (empty value) to follow WCAG criterias.

 ```js
 {